 About the IETF

-Founded in 1988 as a 501(c)3 non-profit membership organization, the International Essential Tremor Foundation (IETF) is guided by an executive board of directors, a medical advisory board and an executive director with a staff of three.
-The organization consists of patients, physicians, educators, health care workers, parents, relatives, friends and volunteers.
+Founded in 1988 as a 501(c)3 non-profit organization, the International Essential Tremor Foundation (IETF) is guided by an executive board of directors, a medical advisory board, and an executive director with a staff of two.
+The organization consists of patients, physicians, educators, health care workers, parents, relatives, friends, and volunteers.

 Board of Directors